 The Fairmount Water Works Philadelphia PA was one of the first waterworks to be built in the country.
 In 1798, the Philadelphia Select Council formed the Joint Committee on Supplying the City with Water.
 Frederick Graff was an assistant to Benjamin Henry Latrobe at the Centre Square Works and was appointed Superintendent in 1805.
 He continued to serve in that role at the Fairmount Water Works and designed much of the technology.
 Graff's son was also the Superintendent until 1856.
 He was succeeded by Frederic Graff Jr., who remained in this position until 1872.
 You can visit this amazing attraction at 640 Waterworks Dr, Philadelphia, PA 19130.

-The Fairmount Water Works Philadelphia PA was recognized as a national treasure in 1978 by the federal government and two professional engineering societies.
 In 1975, the American Society of Civil Engineers named the Fairmount Waterworks a National Historic Civil Engineering Landmark and on May 11, 1976, the U.S. Secretary of the Interior designated the structure a National Historic Landmark.
 The American Society of Mechanical Engineers added the Fairmount Water Works to the National Register in 1977.
 Despite these efforts, the building continued to deteriorate.
 A report to Congress on the condition of the Fairmount Water Works was submitted to Congress in 1984.

 In addition to a thriving community, the Fairmount Water Works is located right on the Schuylkill River.
 Nearby, the Philadelphia Museum of Art is another cultural treasure.
 Visitors are free to tour the museum.
 While the Fairmount Water Works Philadelphia PA is a historical site, it also serves as an educational resource.
 In addition to being a historical landmark, it is also home to several art exhibits and is an important educational resource for the city.